-Davis & Floyd developed a 2D surface flow model (‘rain-on-grid’) to assess the potential flood risk for the island and U=used geospatial tools to identify significant watersheds on the island.
-The team also developed flood risk zones for the 2-, 10-, 25-, 50-, 100-year, and 24-hour design rainfall events.
-They worked with the City to identify existing flooding concerns, proposed development, and areas of future growth to prioritize the basins for more detailed 1D/2D watershed assessment models.
-In addition, the team developed GIS mapping and web applications to facilitate client communication and public outreach and planning reviews for proposed development.
+Davis & Floyd developed a 2D surface flow model (‘rain-on-grid’) to assess the potential flood risk for the island and used geospatial tools to identify significant watersheds on the island.
+We also developed flood risk zones for the 2-, 10-, 25-, 50-, 100-year, and 24-hour design rainfall events.
+Our team worked with the city to identify existing flooding concerns, proposed development, and areas of future growth to prioritize the basins for more detailed 1D/2D watershed assessment models.
+In addition, we completed GIS mapping and web applications to facilitate client communication, public outreach, and planning reviews for proposed development.

-Davis & Floyd developed a dynamic hydrologic and hydraulic study using ArcMAP GIS tools and PCSWMM modeling software and used historical rainfall records and documented past flooding events to perform sensitivity analyses on the model.
-The team coordinated with property owners and city stakeholders to compare the results of the model with observed flooding conditions.
-Lastly, they modeled and identified solutions aimed to alleviate the flooding impacts while improving water quality.
+Davis & Floyd developed a dynamic hydrologic & hydraulic study using ArcMAP GIS tools, PCSWMM modeling software, historical rainfall records, and documented past flooding events to perform sensitivity analyses on the model.
+Our team coordinated with property owners and city stakeholders to compare the results of the model with observed flooding conditions.
+We modeled and identified solutions aimed at alleviating the flooding impacts while improving water quality.

 SERVICES PROVIDED: